discord-py-ui/discord-ui/docs/source/index.rst

    *  Receiving them and respond to them, including message components
    *  Setting up permissions for slash commmands
    *  Deleting unused slash commands
-   *  Nuking all accesable commands
+   *  Nuking all accesable slash commands

    and some more things